-Job/Country Report: Analyze issues and difficulties, causes and effective countermeasures Arrival in Japan Briefing and Orientation Program in Japan Presentation based on Job/Country Report Lectures/Practices/Visit Plant Management Environmental Outline of the Electric and Operations Conservation Power Industry in Japan Plant Maintenance Manufacturing Technologies Participants will be divided into 2 groups, gas turbine and coal fired steam turbine.
-Preparation of Action Plan: At the end of this program, participants will make an action plan on how to share and promote skills and knowledge gained from this program.
+Job/Country Report: Analyze issues and difficulties, causes and effective countermeasures Arrival in Japan Briefing and Orientation Program in Japan Presentation based on Job/Country Report Lectures/Practices/Visit Plant Management Environmental Outline of the Electric and Operations Conservation Power Industry in Japan Plant Maintenance Manufacturing Technologies Preparation of Action Plan: At the end of this program, participants will make an action plan on how to share and promote skills and knowledge gained from this program.
 Presentation and Discussion of Action Plan: Participants will make a presentation on action plan and share the ideas with other participants and Japanese lecturers.

-Implementation of Activities described in the Action Plan
+Leaving Japan Implementation of Activities described in the Action Plan